browningluke/terraform-provider-opnsense/docs/resources/firewall_nat.md

 Optional:

-- `port` (Number) Destination port number or well known name (imap, imaps, http, https, ...), for ranges use a dash.
-Defaults to `-1`.
+- `port` (String) Destination port number or well known name (imap, imaps, http, https, ...), for ranges use a dash.
+Defaults to `""`.

 <a id="nestedatt--destination"></a>